Building a Machine Learning Development Environment

 $ nano ~/.bashrc

-Add the following content to the last line.
-You can change the path inside the double quotes if you want.
+Add the following line at the end.
+You can change the path inside the quotes if you want:

 export ML_PATH="$HOME/ml"

-Press Ctrl+O to save, then Ctrl+X to exit.
+Press Ctrl+O to save and Ctrl+X to exit.

 1